 Why sound profiles are important?

 Understanding the musical instrument's sound profile is not just a luxury but a necessity for musicians, composers, sound engineers, and producers.
-It equips you with valuable insights into the instrument's sonic characteristics, empowering you to make informed decisions in various musical contexts.
-This knowledge helps musicians select instruments that harmonize within an ensemble or arrangement.
+It equips you with valuable insights into the instruments characteristics, empowering you to make informed decisions in various musical contexts.
+This knowledge helps musicians select instruments that harmonize within an arrangement.
 It also aids in crafting expressive performances by leveraging the instrument's unique timbre, dynamics, and resonance.

 Composers and arrangers envision the creative possibilities that sound profiles offer.
-You can orchestrate pieces effectively, balancing different instruments' tonal colors and textures for desired sonic outcomes.
-Sound engineers, this information is your key to recording, mixing, and mastering music, ensuring that each instrument sits well in the overall mix and contributes to the desired sonic landscape.
+You can orchestrate pieces effectively, balancing different instruments' tonal colours and textures for desired outcomes.
+Sound engineers, this information is your key to recording, mixing, and mastering music, ensuring that each instrument sits well in the overall mix.

 What is a frequency range?